warhamni/GetData/README.md

 ##About the Code Book

-The CodeBook.md file describes the variables, the data, and any transformations or work that been performed to clean up the data. [a relative link](CodeBook.md)
+The CodeBook.md file describes the variables, the data, and any transformations or work that been performed to clean up the data. [a CodeBook.md link](CodeBook.md)